Kent27/ai-setup/developer-guide-docs.md

 Before finalizing, verify:

+### Hierarchy
+- [ ] Root AGENTS.md links to all sub-AGENTS.md files
+- [ ] Each major directory has its own AGENTS.md
+- [ ] No orphaned sub-AGENTS.md (all linked from root)

 ### No Duplication
 - [ ] Each piece of information appears in exactly ONE file
+- [ ] Root doesn't repeat sub-file content
-- [ ] Files link to each other instead of repeating content
+- [ ] Sub-files don't repeat each other
 - [ ] AGENTS.md links to human docs, not vice versa

 ### AGENTS.md Quality
-- [ ] Under 150 lines
+- [ ] Root under 150 lines
+- [ ] Sub-files under 100 lines each
 - [ ] JIT commands use real patterns from codebase
 - [ ] All file references exist
 - [ ] Commands are copy-paste ready
+- [ ] Every "✅ DO" has a real file example

 ### Human Docs Quality
 - [ ] README has no architecture diagrams or workflows